What Are Malaysian People Like?

-A funny concoction of English, Malay, Mandarin, and Tamil Manglish is an English-based creole that first-time visitors will find both puzzling and endearing.
+A funny concoction of English, Malay, Mandarin, and Tamil Manglish is an English-based creole that first-time visitors find both puzzling and endearing.

-It involves ‘lah’ (in Peninsula Malaysia) or ‘bah’ (in East Malaysia) at the end of pretty much every sentence and every language in between.
+It involves ‘lah’ (in Peninsula Malaysia) or ‘bah’ (in East Malaysia) at the end of every sentence and language.

 Malaysians are multilingual and not only switch automatically from one language to another.

 Like the Malaysian Salad, Rojak, where local fruits, vegetables, and cuttlefish are mixed in a delicious black gooey sauce!

-A Malaysian’s vocabulary often mixes three or even four different tongues used in a single sentence.
+A Malaysian’s vocabulary often mixes three or even four different tongues in a single sentence.

 If you live here, you’ll hear this often example,